Appian Congratulates 2025 Partner Award Winners For Delivering Impact With AI And Process Orchestration

 About Appian

 Appian is The Process Company.
-We deliver a software platform that helps organisations run better processes that reduce costs, improve customer experiences, and gain a strategic edge.
+We deliver a software platform that helps organizations run better processes that reduce costs, improve customer experiences, and gain a strategic edge.
 Committed to client success, we serve many of the world's largest companies across industries.
 For more information, visit appian .
-[Nasdaq: APPN ]
+[Nasdaq: APPN]

 Follow Appian: LinkedIn , X (Twitter )